 Currently our training for preparedness is insufficient.
 Assigned dates and times for training very often conflict with teaching and building schedules.
-Wed-Fri when our café and bakery are open inhibit faculty and staff from leaving for training sessions.
+Wed-Fri when our café and bakery are open which prohibits faculty and staff attending training sessions.

 3.5 Establish a Culture of Sustainability